shoesCodeFor/Best-Friend-Finder/README.md

 # Best-Friend-Finder
 Everyone has friends.
 We help you find a best friend.
+We are going to use the Petfinder API to find you a best friend in your area!

 # The Assignment: